-NEET is carried out for a maximum of 720 marks, a total of 180 questions.
+NEET 2022 will be carried out for a maximum of 720 marks, a total of 200 questions out of which 180 must be answered.
 It has 4 sections – Physics, Chemistry, Botany and Zoology.
-Of these, 45 questions each from Physics, Chemistry and Biology has the highest weightage with 80 questions, a total of 360 marks.
+Of these, 45 questions each from Physics, Chemistry and Biology have the highest weightage with 90 questions, a total of 360 marks.
 Fairly so, as NEET is a medical entrance exam with medical enthusiasts getting to pursue medicine.

 In this article, we cover some ideas you can follow to master the Biological classification topic from Biology.
 This chapter is vast as we know and seems perpetual given the information it provides and if read from different source points.
 As per previous trends, it has been noted that questions that are asked from this topic in NEET are picked directly from the NCERT Biology textbook.
 Hence, referring from NCERT only for this chapter in particular is highly recommended.
 NCERT is your book for this chapter.

 The chapter typically requires students to read from and put it out on the paper.
 A synonymous drill that goes alongside this chapter is jotting down the name of scientists, categorizing examples from each kingdom, salient features of each kingdom – make separate notes of these, highlight and keep revisiting them every now and then.
 This will help you master each of it by the exam time.

 Trending: Prepare for NEET in One Month